12shubham1/ats_puzzle/signal_processing/README.md

 ![image info](./imgs/parameter_tuning.png)

 As evident, there was a parabolic increase in the percentage of trades identified as N was increased while `N > 0.9s` seconds ensured all trades were identified.
-Conversely, as `N > 1s`, the number of incorrect predictions increased linearly, exceeding 100% of the number of trades as `N > 1.4s`.
+However, as `N > 1s`, the number of incorrect predictions increased linearly, exceeding 100% of the number of trades as `N > 1.4s`.
 Therefore, a working window of `0.9s <= N <= 1s` was identified.
 The full pattern is documented here:

 | N | Correct (%) | Missing (%) | Wrong (%) |
 |:---:|:---:|:---:|:---:|